 While the tracking is a step backwards in some respects, the physical design is demonstrably better than the earlier Vive Pro, with the option to flip up the goggles - handy if you want to drink some tea or make sure you aren't about to kick your cat.
 The controllers here are decent, despite a lack of top sticks, although sadly there's no easy option to upgrade to Valve Index controllers.
 If visual fidelity trumps hand tracking accuracy for you, then this could be a good choice.

 Update: The Cosmos Elite is now available.
 It supports tracking via external base stations, solving the headset's biggest weakness, but comes at a higher price of £899/$899.
 If you already have a Cosmos, the external tracking faceplate is available separately for £199/$199.

 - Vive Cosmos: £699/$699 on Overclockers and Amazon, respectively

 - Vive Cosmos Elite: £899/$899 on Vive.com

-With that, we reach the end of the PC VR headset deals and all-around best prices for the VR headsets that are compatible with Half-Life Alyx.
+With that, we reach the end of the PC VR headset deals and all-around best prices for the VR headsets for PC gaming.
 We'll keep this page up to date ensure we recommend the best deals for these headsets as they appear, so check back soon!

-If you find a Half Life Alyx compatible VR headset at a better price than we've listed here - or if you'd like to know how these headsets compare in another way - then please let us know in the comments below!
-Should we be covering other options too, like the Pimax 5K or first-gen Oculus and Vive headsets?
+If you find a VR headset at a better price than we've listed here - or if you'd like to know how these headsets compare in another way - then please let us know in the comments below!
+Should we be covering other options too, like the Pimax 8K+?
 Get in touch.
 We'll also be checking tweets to @wsjudd or @digitalfoundry.